CTU-IIG/thermobench/README.md

                              stdout in CSV column COL. If COL is not specified, first word of CMD is used.
+Example: --exec "(ambient) ssh ambient@turbot read_temp" -E, --exec-wait            Wait for --exec processes to finish.
+Do not kill them (useful for testing).
-Example: --exec "(ambient) ssh ambient@turbot read_temp" -f, --fan-cmd=CMD          Command to turn the fan on (CMD 1) or off (CMD 0) -l, --stdout               Log COMMAND stdout to CSV -n, --name=NAME            Basename of the .csv file
+  -f, --fan-cmd=CMD          Command to turn the fan on (CMD 1) or off (CMD 0) -l, --stdout               Log COMMAND stdout to CSV -n, --name=NAME            Basename of the .csv file